benzmuircroft/BIT/README.md

 58 bytes long.

-If you need to transport with ajax or websockest more complex object data use JSON!
+If you need to transport more complex object data (with ajax or websockets) use JSON!